uix5/info-inpdir/README.md

 The `Slave Number` field is used by the master to identify from which slave the transition originated.
 See *0x03 - Cursor Enter* for more information.

+The `Destination Screen X` and `Destination Screen Y` fields appear to contain the coordinates of the screen this slave wishes to transition the mouse cursor to.

 For a description of the `Exit Abs Coord` and `Exit Side` fields, see their complementary fields in *0x03 - Cursor Enter*.